NYC: One of America's Culinary Capitals

 The City Is Your Classroom

-Welcome to the culinary capital of the world.
-ICE's cutting-edge facility offers day and evening classes seven days a week to ensure that every individual has the opportunity to pursue their culinary passions.
+Welcome to one of the world's culinary capitals.
+ICE's destination facility offers morning, afternoon and evening classes seven days a week to ensure that every individual has the opportunity to pursue their culinary passions.
 Learn to develop your skills and refine your palate with flexible schedules designed to fit your busy lifestyle.

 In the City That Never Sleeps, Neither Do We.